-this dry or sukhi arbi recipe is very similar to the one that i make at home, except for cooking & frying the arbi first and adding some more spices. i tried this recipe from a pocket cookbook which i have mentioned earlier on the orange kheer post.
+this sukhi or dry arbi recipe is very similar to the one that i make at home, except for cooking & frying the arbi first and adding some more spices. i tried this recipe from a pocket cookbook.

 such a small book but great recipes. this is the second recipe i tried from this book and it was so good. in fact this book has some traditional recipes as well, mostly north indian and kashmiri which i have never heard.